aws-samples/cfn101-workshop/workshop/content/intermediate/operations/understanding-changesets/_index.md

 ### Start Lab

 Using a sample template, you will create a CloudFormation stack.
-You will then create two different change sets for this stack, one by editing the template and another by modifying a parameter value.
+You will then create two different change sets for this stack: one by editing the template, and another one by modifying a parameter value.

 Let’s get started.